 Some more websites on the internet are exciting.
-Although they are actually related to the passion of genealogy just little, you might be excited, because they are close to the fun with history in general.
+Although they are actually related to the passion of genealogy just a little, you might be excited, because they are close to the fun with history in general.
 And the demand for quality is the highest possible level: this philosophy meets my offer and my service.

-Please click on the images below.
+Please click on the links below the images.

 The largest German and the largest international website about Johann Sebastian Bach.
 Plus, on this website you will find the most complete Bach genealogy on the planet.
 The address of this website?
 "Bach on Bach.com".

 The Genealogy Portal.
 On this page you will find much exciting information regarding genealogy.
-And even for me as a genealogist this website is an interesting source.
+And even for me as a genealogist, this website is an interesting source.

 Experience, what the world looked like back then.
 Antique maps – that is not really related to genealogy – but it fits perfectly into the overall theme.